trinodb/trino/docs/src/main/sphinx/connector/faker.md

 faker.default-limit=1000
 ```

 Create tables in the `default` schema, or create different schemas first.
+Tables
+in the catalog only exist as definition and do not hold actual data.
+Any query
-Reading from tables in this catalog return random data.
+reading from tables returns random, but deterministic data.
+As a result,
+repeated invocation of a query returns identical data.
 See [](faker-usage) for
 more examples.

-Schema objects created in this connector are not persisted, and are stored in
+Schemas and tables in a catalog are not persisted, and are stored in the memory
-memory only.
-They need to be recreated every time after restarting the
+of the coordinator only.
+They need to be recreated every time after restarting
-coordinator.
+the coordinator.

 The following table details all general configuration properties:

 :::{list-table} Faker configuration properties
-:widths: 35, 55, 10
+:widths: 25, 75
 :header-rows: 1

 * - Property name
   - Description
-  - Default
 * - `faker.null-probability`
-  - Default null probability for any column in any table that allows them.
+  - Default probability of a value created as `null` for any column in any table
-  - `0.5`
+    that allows them.
+Defaults to `0.5`.
 * - `faker.default-limit`
-  - Default number of rows for each table, when the LIMIT clause is not
+  - Default number of rows in a table.
+Defaults to `1000`.
-    specified in the query.
-  - `1000`
 :::

 The following table details all supported schema properties.
 If they're not
 set, values from corresponding configuration properties are used.

 :::{list-table} Faker schema properties
-:widths: 35, 65
+:widths: 25, 75
 :header-rows: 1

 * - Property name
   - Description
 * - `null_probability`
-  - Default probability of null values in any column that allows them, in any
+  - Default probability of a value created as `null` in any column that allows
-    table of this schema.
+    them, in any table of this schema.
 * - `default_limit`
-  - Default limit of rows returned from any table in this schema, if not
+  - Default number of rows in a table.
-    specified in the query.
 :::

 The following table details all supported table properties.
 If they're not set,
 values from corresponding schema properties are used.

 :::{list-table} Faker table properties
-:widths: 35, 65
+:widths: 25, 75
 :header-rows: 1

 * - Property name
   - Description
 * - `null_probability`
-  - Default probability of null values in any column in this table that allows
+  - Default probability of a value created as `null` in any column that allows
-    them.
+    `null` in the table.
 * - `default_limit`
-  - Default limit of rows returned from this table if not specified in the
+  - Default number of rows in the table.
-    query.
 :::

 The following table details all supported column properties.

 :::{list-table} Faker column properties
-:widths: 20, 40, 40
+:widths: 25, 75
 :header-rows: 1

 * - Property name
   - Description
-  - Default
 * - `null_probability`
-  - Default probability of null values in any column in this table that allows them.
+  - Default probability of a value created as `null` in the column.
+Defaults to
-  - Defaults to the `null_probability` table or schema property, if set, or the
+    the `null_probability` table or schema property, if set, or the
     `faker.null-probability` configuration property.
 * - `generator`
-  - Name of the Faker library generator used to generate data for this column.
+  - Name of the Faker library generator used to generate data for the column.
-    Only valid for columns of a character based type.
+    Only valid for columns of a character-based type.
+Defaults to a 3 to 40 word
-  - Defaults to a 3 to 40 word sentence from the
+    sentence from the
     [Lorem](https://javadoc.io/doc/net.datafaker/datafaker/latest/net/datafaker/providers/base/Lorem.html)
     provider.
 :::